 5. Mix it up with cocoa or carob.

 If you’re in the mood for chocolate, blend cacao or carob powder with water or nut milk and berries, and sweeten with a pinch of stevia.
 This will give you a boost after a morning workout or a long work meeting.
 Dark vegan chocolate bits can also be stirred in to add texture and variety to an otherwise standard smoothie.
-This is also a great way to use up candies and sweets that you perhaps don’t want to leave around your house to tempt you as the holidays approach.
+This is also a great way to use up leftover holiday candies and sweets that you perhaps don’t want to leave around your house to tempt you.
 Cocoa powder can also be paired with coffee, cinnamon, and coconut cream.